MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/10-create-proposal-agent.md

+# Exercise 2, Task 3: Use Copilot Studio to build the EcoSense 360 RFP Response Agent
+---
 While Fabrikam’s sales success with EcoSense 360 generated strong interest from hotels and resorts, it also created a new challenge.
 The Sales team is spending hours each week responding to early-stage RFPs that ask similar questions about integrations, energy savings, and product capabilities.
 To address this bottleneck, Fabrikam's VP of Sales tasked you with developing a Copilot agent that can automatically handle these initial inquiries.

 You plan to use Copilot Studio to build an agent that performs two functions: first, it provides preliminary answers drawn from existing EcoSense 360 product materials, and second, it generates a response for a submitted RFP.
 This agent should reduce response times, free the Sales team to focus on higher-value opportunities, and give prospective clients a faster, more engaging experience.